 Dr Emma Di Marco is an Australian contemporary musician, educator, artistic director, photographer, and blogger.
 She holds a PhD in Musicology and a Bachelor of Music in Advanced Performance with 1st Class Honours.
-In 2017, Emma was awarded a prestigious Churchill Fellowship to travel to the USA, the UK, and the Netherlands to study the practices of contemporary saxophone music and performer-composer relationships in this field.
+Emma was awarded a prestigious Churchill Fellowship to travel to the USA, the UK, and the Netherlands to study the practices of contemporary saxophone music and performer-composer relationships in this field.
 In 2018, Emma held performances in three continents (Australia, Europe, and North America) and began development on her most ambitious project yet - Scratch - a mixed media performance art piece which explores personal and professional identities of musicians and how they are represented in sound, photography, and coding.
 This project is set for preview performances in 2020.
 Throughout 2019, Emma has launched her own lifestyle brand - Emma & Vincent - as well as starting work on her third studio album with the Barega Saxophone Quartet.

 As a champion of Australian music, Emma has toured Australia on multiple occasions with programs that consisted of specially commissioned Australian works.
 These performances featured collaborations with Australian artists including Nexas Quartet and the Hourglass Ensemble.
-Emma has performed in recital in Brisbane, Sydney, Canberra, Melbourne, and Hobart and has performed internationally in the USA, the UK, and France.
+Emma has performed in recital in Brisbane, Sydney, Canberra, Melbourne, and Hobart and has performed internationally in the USA, the UK, France, Ukraine, and Croatia.
 She is a regular on the industry conference scene with performances at three World Saxophone Congresses (Zagreb 2018, Strasbourg 2015, St Andrews 2012), the Australasian Saxophone and Clarinet Conference (Sydney 2013), and the Australian Clarinet and Saxophone Festival (Melbourne 2011).
 Emma has completed two solo tours across Australia - Shimmer in 2016 and East Coast Tour in 2014 - which both featured new compositions for solo saxophone by young Australian composers.